LoRaWAN has three Device Classes for LoRaWAN nodes for three deployment scenarios:

 You can check the datasheet of your LoRaWAN nodes to know they use Class A or B or C.

-• In the below photo, you can see Dragino RS485-LN uses Class C. It uses main power, can send uplinks anytime and receive downlink commands anytime.
+- In the below photo, you can see Dragino RS485-LN uses Class C. It uses main power, can send uplinks anytime and receive downlink commands anytime.

 Enjoy the weekend. 🙂

-Want to VISUALIZE data?
+Want to test LoRaWAN?

-Subscribe Easy LoRaWAN Cloud to try all the guides and visualize data from your LoRaWAN nodes.
+Subscribe Easy LoRaWAN Cloud to try this guide on your LoRaWAN gateways and nodes.